 The new devices will no doubt come with a new processor, which if tradition dictates should be called the A11 Fusion with an embedded M11 motion coprocessor.
 We'd also expect the same storage models as the current iPhone 7 and iPhone 7 Plus, meaning 32GB, 128GB and 256GB, as well as the same colour options.

 Of course, we'd love to see a bigger battery as always and it wouldn't be too surprising to see the Smart Connector introduced to the next iPhone, allowing for the transfer of both data and power at the same time.
-Whether we will see any other hardware additions on the iPhone 8 and iPhone 8 Plus, like an iris scanner as found on the now-defunct Samsung Galaxy Note 7, will remain a mystery for now.
+According to the Wall Street Journal, the next iPhone will come with a "USB-C port for the power cord and other peripheral devices instead of the company's original Lightning connector."

 As we mentioned though, wireless charging has been speculated after it was reported that iPhone manufacturer Foxconn is working on a new system.
 Apparently it will only be implemented if the yield rate can be deemed profitable though, and it's also been claimed the technology might only appear on the larger iPhone.